scikit-learn-contrib/radius_clustering/README.md

 - Compatible with scikit-learn's API for clustering algorithms
 - Supports radius-constrained clustering
 - Provides options for exact and approximate solutions
+- Easy to use and integrate with existing Python data science workflows
+- Includes comprehensive documentation and examples
+- Full test coverage to ensure reliability and correctness
+- Supports custom MDS solvers for flexibility in clustering approaches
+- Provides a user-friendly interface for clustering tasks

+> [!CAUTION]
+> **Deprecation Notice**: The `threshold` parameter in the `RadiusClustering` class has been deprecated.
+Please use the `radius` parameter instead for specifying the radius for clustering.
+It is planned to be completely removed in version 2.0.0.
+The `radius` parameter is now the standard way to define the radius for clustering, aligning with our objective of making the parameters' name more intuitive and user-friendly.

+> [!NOTE]
+> **NEW VERSIONS**: The package is currently under active development for new features and improvements, including some refactoring and enhancements to the existing codebase.
+Backwards compatibility is not guaranteed, so please check the [CHANGELOG](CHANGELOG.md) for details on changes and updates.

 ## Roadmap